gar1t/e2/doc/tutorial.rst

 ------------------------

 Our service provides access to a single database.
-We open this database as a part of the service initialization.
-This is exactly what we did earlier when we experimented with the ``mydb_db`` module -- we first opened a database and then worked with that reference to test the operations.
+We open this database as a part of the *service initialization*.
+This is what we did manually when we experimented with the ``mydb_db`` module -- we first opened a database and then worked with that reference to test the operations.

-In this case, we'll open the database and use that value as our service *state*.
+In this case, we'll open the database and use that value as our initial service *state*.

 .. literalinclude:: ../examples/mydb/src/mydb_data.erl
    :language: erlang
    :lines: 21-22

-If you recall, ``init/1`` is called in the context of the server process -- not the process that called ``start_link``.
-This is subtle, but important -- if something goes wrong during initialization, the called of ``start_link`` won't be affected because of Erlang's process isolation guarantees.
+If you recall, ``init/1`` is called in the context of the *server* process -- not the process that called ``start_link``.
+This is subtle, but important -- if something goes wrong during initialization, the caller of ``start_link`` won't be affected because of Erlang's process isolation guarantees.

 Public API
 ----------

 The public API is used by client of the service.
-These functions are called in the context of client processes -- not the server process.
+These functions are called in the context of *client* processes -- not the server process.

 Each public API function looks similar:

 - Use ``e2_service:call/2`` to send a message to the server process
-- ``?MODULE`` is used to reference the registered service (this is an alias for ``mydb_data`` in this case)
+- ``?MODULE`` refers to the registered service (an alias for ``mydb_data`` in this case)

 .. literalinclude:: ../examples/mydb/src/mydb_data.erl
    :language: erlang